brucou/react-state-driven/README.md

 ![machine visualization](https://i.imgur.com/z4hn4Cv.png?1)

 So we have the machine specifying the behaviour of our image search.
-Let's see how to integrate that React using our `Machine` component.
+Let's see how to integrate that with React using our `Machine` component.

 ```javascript
 export class GalleryApp extends React.Component {